teracow/googliser/README.md

 4. The results are parsed and all image links are extracted and saved to a URL list file.
 Any links for **YouTube** and **Vimeo** are removed.

 5. The script then iterates through this URL list and downloads the first [**n**]umber of available images into this sub-directory.
 Up to **1,000** images can be requested.
 Up to [**p**]arallel images can be downloaded at the same time.
-If an image is unavailable, the script skips it and continues downloading until it has obtained the required amount of images or its [**f**]ailures limit is reached.
+If an image is unavailable, the script skips it and continues downloading until it has acquired the required number of images or the [**f**]ailure limit is reached.

 6. Lastly, a thumbnail gallery image is built using [ImageMagick](http://www.imagemagick.org)'s **montage** into a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file.